MatteoRizzardi/Matteo-projects/README.md

 In the Option Project you can see a work I have created during my master's degree in Quantitative Finance.
 In there, you can find two R files: one is for the functions, one is the main.
 The excel file is the original dataset, and the pdf file is a comment to the work.
+Please download the entire foulder and run only the main file, everything will work.

 Here is what I had to do: